-A mother, a grandmother, and a leader who is focused on strengthening America's middle class.
+A mother, a grandmother, and a leader who is focused on strengthening America's hard-working families.

-Nancy Pelosi is the Democratic Leader of the U.S. House of Representatives for the 113th Congress.
+Nancy Pelosi is the Democratic Leader of the U.S. House of Representatives for the 115th Congress.
 From 2007 to 2011, Pelosi served as Speaker of the House, the first woman to do so in American history.
-In October 2013, she was inducted into the National Women’s Hall of Fame at a ceremony in Seneca Falls, the birthplace of the American women’s rights movement.
+As House Democratic Leader, Pelosi is fighting for the people, working to lower health care costs, increase workers’ pay through strong economic growth and rebuilding America, and clean up corruption to make Washington work for all.
+In 2013, she was inducted into the National Women’s Hall of Fame at a ceremony in Seneca Falls, the birthplace of the American women’s rights movement.

-For 27 years, Leader Pelosi has represented San Francisco, California’s 12th District, in Congress.
-She has led House Democrats for a decade and previously served as House Democratic Whip.
+For 31 years, Leader Pelosi has represented San Francisco, California’s 12th District, in Congress.
+She has led House Democrats for 16 years and previously served as House Democratic Whip.

 Under the leadership of Pelosi, the 111th Congress was heralded as “one of the most productive Congresses in history” by Congressional scholar Norman Ornstein.
 President Barack Obama called Speaker Pelosi “an extraordinary leader for the American people,” and the Christian Science Monitor wrote: “…make no mistake: Nancy Pelosi is the most powerful woman in American politics and the most powerful House Speaker since Sam Rayburn a half century ago.”